rfswick/testthat-unit-tests/README.md

 ## An important note

 The [`{testthat}` framework](https://testthat.r-lib.org/index.html) is intended to be used within repositories structured as R packages.
-There have been [active conversations](https://github.com/r-lib/testthat/issues/659) around using `{testhat}` outside the context of an R package, though this practice is generally discouraged.
+There have been [active conversations](https://github.com/r-lib/testthat/issues/659) around how best to use `{testhat}` outside the context of an R package, though this practice is generally discouraged.

 *Because this example serves to briefly introduce the concept a unit test **separate** from Shiny (before we jump into the `{shinytest2}` framework), I have chosen to **not** to convert this repository into a package.
 Largely because:*